 Verify that requirements have been established for the preparation of certified material test reports and that the records of all required examinations and tests are traceable by travelers to procedures and revisions to which they were performed.

-Verify that the Design Specification is reconciled or updated and a Design Report is prepared for the reconciliation of the replacement head.
+Verify that the Design Specification is reconciled or updated, and a Design Report is prepared for the reconciliation of the replacement head.

-Verify that machining is carried out under a controlled system of operation (travelers, check lists) consistent with the manufacturers overall QA program.
+Verify that machining is carried out under a controlled system of operation (travelers, check lists) consistent with the manufacturers overall Quality Assurance (QA) program.

-Verify that drawing/document control system is in use manufacturing process and is consistent with the manufacturers QA program.
+Verify that drawing/document control system is in use during the manufacturing process and is consistent with the manufacturers QA program.
 Verify that the specified drawing and document revisions are available on the shop floor and are being used for fabrication, machining, and inspection.

 Examine selected manufacturing and inspection records of finished machined RV head and verify compliance with applicable documentation requirements.